White Flowers: A Comprehensive Guide

 Anemone

-The white anemone, also known as windflower, blooms in spring and fall.
-It does well in partial shade and well-drained soil.
-Anemones can be grown from seedlings or tubers.
+The white anemone, also called windflower, blooms in spring and fall.
+It does well in partial shade and well-drained soil, and can be grown from seedlings or tubers.
+I’m apparently someone who plants too many of these — they multiply quietly and suddenly you have them everywhere, which I consider a success.

 Phlox